NONAN23x/Octaprobe/README.md

     cd Octaprobe
     ```

-2. Run the provided setup script:
+2. Install `uv` package manager:

+    For Windows:
+    ```powershell
+    pip install uv
+    ```
+    For Linux distros with pipx:
     ```bash
-    python setup.py
+    pipx install uv
     ```

-3. Follow the instructions laid out by the above script:
+    > 💡 **Note**
+     For detailed installation instructions for specific operating systems, please refer to the [Project Wiki](https://github.com/NONAN23x/Octaprobe/wiki)!
+We're excited to help you get started!

+    - (Optional) Run setup.py with uv to initialize local llm:
+        ```bash
+        uv run setup.py
+        ```
-    > The script ensures that all required libraries are installed and that the Ollama service is properly set up.
+        > ⚠️ The script ensures that all required libraries are installed and that the Ollama service is properly set up.
 The setup script will automatically check for Ollama's installation and configuration.
 If Ollama is not installed or configured, the script will redirect you to the [Ollama Documentation](https://ollama.com/) for guidance.
 Please ensure the service is active and accessible to avoid any runtime issues.

-4. Run the application:
+3. Run the application:
     ```bash
-    streamlit run app.py
+    uv run streamlit run app.py
     ```

-    > 💡 **Note**
-     For detailed installation instructions for specific operating systems, please refer to the [Project Wiki](https://github.com/NONAN23x/Octaprobe/wiki)!
-We're excited to help you get started!

 <br><br>
--- -

-### 🤝 Contributing
+## 🤝 Contributing
 > We welcome contributions from the community!
 Before you begin, please take a moment to read the [CONTRIBUTING.md](https://github.com/NONAN23x/Octaprobe/blob/main/CONTRIBUTING.md) and [ROADMAP.md](https://github.com/NONAN23x/Octaprobe/blob/main/ROADMAP.md) files in the repository to understand the project's guidelines and future plans.

 After you've read the above documents, here's how you can contribute: